KATBlackCoder/Femat/ROADMAP.md

 The final phase before launch involves polishing, testing, and preparing for production.

+*   [x] **Legal Pages:** Create static content pages for Privacy Policy and Terms of Service.
+*   [ ] **Code Quality Refactor:** Separate business logic from Vue components into composables and stores to improve code quality and maintainability.
 *   [ ] **Responsive Testing:** Conduct a thorough review of the entire site on a wide range of devices (mobile, tablet, desktop).
 *   [ ] **Performance Audit:** Run Lighthouse tests and optimize for a score of 90+ across all metrics.
 *   [ ] **Accessibility Review:** Ensure the site meets modern accessibility standards (WCAG).